bamidev/browser-window/docs/GETTING-STARTED.md

 If you want to set up CEF by building it from source, take a look at [this](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md).
 However, it will take a lot of effort, time, memory & disk space for the compilation process.

-Otherwise, here it the TL;DR version of setting up CEF:
+Otherwise, if you're on linux, here it the TL;DR version on setting up CEF:

 #### Linux